 Exclusion in the Workplace: The Silent Culture Killer No One Talks About (But Everyone Feels)

 In every office, factory floor, and remote team chat, there exists a hidden threat to your workplace culture.
-One that doesn’t make headlines but gnaws quietly at your people’s sense of belonging and wellbeing.
-This threat is workplace exclusion.
+One that doesn’t make headlines but gnaws quietly at your people’s sense of belonging and well-being.

 Despite being less overt than harassment or bullying, exclusion in the workplace inflicts real damage.
 It breaks down trust, drains engagement, and can silently cripple your team's productivity.
 Yet, it often goes unnoticed, or worse, misinterpreted as personality clashes or "just how things are."